Sarah Cameron Sunde: Theatrical work: directing, translating, producing

-From 2004-2014, Sunde directed and translated US debut productions of the work of 2023 Literature Nobel Prize Laureate Norwegian poet and playwright, Jon Fosse.
+From 2004 to 2014, Sunde directed and translated US debut productions of the work of 2023 Literature Nobel Prize Laureate Norwegian poet and playwright, Jon Fosse.

 In 2004, Sunde translated and directed Fosse's Night Sings Its Songs at the Culture Project in New York City, and the following year she directed The Asphalt Kiss by Nelson Rodrigues at the Off-Broadway 59E59 Theaters.
 She directed her translation of Fosse's deathvariations in 2006 and SaKaLa in 2008.
 In 2009, she directed the world premiere of Jessica Dickey's The Amish Project and at the Rattlestick Playwrights Theater.
 In 2010, Sunde co-directed the world premiere of Marielle Heller's The Diary of a Teenage Girl at 3LD Art & Technology Center.
 She directed her translations of Fosse's A Summer Day at the Cherry Lane Theatre in 2012 and Dream of Autumn at Quantum Theater in Pittsburgh in 2013.

 Sunde is a co-founder of both Oslo Elsewhere and the Translation Think Tank.
-She also served as the Deputy Artistic Director of New Georges from 2001-2017.
+She also served as the Deputy Artistic Director of New Georges from 2001 to 2017.